kujunda-seda/new-kingdoms/README.md

 # New Kingdoms Game Engine
 New Kingdoms is a simulator and game prototyping engine.

-The main benefit of the New Kingdoms is not the code itself, but a readily implemented concept of decoupled and independently programmed object behaviours and their (optional) presentation.
+The main benefit of New Kingdoms is not the code itself, but a readily implemented concept of decoupled and independently programmed object behaviours and their (optional) presentation.
 The code sets the minimal required interaction between the game layers, that bring those objects to life in a sandboxed universe.

 Please explore the [New Kingdoms Documentation](https://newkingdoms.io) to understand how to create games with it and follow the examples.